We want to bring some cheer to your lives by music!

 Saeko Kujiraoka began studying the Ikuta technique of Koto playing in Tokyo, Japan.
 She received an advanced degree in Koto, Sangen, and classical singing from the Michio Miyagi School of Koto in Japan.
 She teaches private Koto lessons in the Los Angeles area and performs at the colleges, museums and various receptions.
 She is proactively involved in various collaborations with harp, orchestra, jazz & Bossa Nova groups, etc. 2019 New Year's Day's Rose Parade in Pasadena CA, Saeko played the Koto on top of the float of a Japanese garden by Sierra Madre Rose Float Association. www.saekokoto.com

-You can watch his performance for Music Monday (May 4) on YouTube (Click here).
+You can watch her performance for Music Monday (May 4) on YouTube (Click here).

 When Shawn was first introduced to the shakuhachi , when he was a very young teenager from his father that used a wooden shakuhachi for his yoga practice .
 Shawn became very interested in the instrument and begin to listen to shakuhachi recordings he found in the world music section at the record store .
 In his early adulthood , Shawn became serious and begin his study around 2004 in Los Angeles.
 With sensei Kaoru Kakizakai , and for the past 10 years he has been traveling back and forth from the United States to Japan to further his study of traditional honkyoku/sankyoku, and become Shihan, through the School Of Kokusai Shakuhachi Kenshukan (International Study Group) As well he has studied with Tozan teacher Bill Shozan.
 He also has a passion for making Shakuhachi both jiari and jinashi Shakuhachi , his shakuhachi Making name is ChikuShin , made at his workshop in The mountain valleys of Santa Susana California. https://shakuhachi.us